How to fix 'Cannot connect to the docker daemon'

 If your system runs out of memory, Docker might not connect properly.
 Ensure your host has enough memory for your containers.

-• Check Memory Usage: Use commands like free -h on Linux to check your system's memory usage.
-If you're running low, consider adding more memory or reducing the memory demands of your containers.
+free -hon Linux to check your system's memory usage.
+If you're running low, consider adding more memory or reducing the memory demands of your containers. - Understand Memory Constraints: Read up on Docker's documentation about managing memory constraints to prevent out-of-memory situations.

 Step 5: Verify Kernel Compatibility